 They were the brainchild of Bob Rafelson and Bert Schneider.
 Their idea was a television show about a loony rock and roll band, with music videos.
 Marketing began … at the beginning.
 According to Wikipedia (and if I remember correctly a pre-1968 article in TV guide) the story about the group using studio musicians broke when Mike Nesmith, Davy Jones, Micky Dolenz and Peter Tork put their collective foot down to be allowed to play their own instruments.
 Part of the reason they were hired was that they all actually were musicians, except possibly Jones.
 He was a professional singer, having played the Artful Dodger in the London stage production of Oliver! and had recorded a solo album.

 Fast forward a few years to 2007.
-While looking through some old issues of American Heritage magazine, I saw a piece on the Wrecking Crew (click here for the article online.
-Note: as of 3-1-2012 this link has been updated).
+While looking through some old issues of American Heritage magazine, I saw a piece on the Wrecking Crew.
 Up until then, the only Wrecking Crew I was familiar with was the movie with Dean Martin.
 One of his Matt Helm, pseudo James Bond type things.

 The article had pictures of people playing instruments during recording sessions.
 I think the only one I recognized was Glen Campbell.
 And even though I’ve always liked Glen Campbell, I’m not really a fan so I just skimmed through it; a couple of years later I was looking through old magazines and sat down to actually read it rather than just looking at the pictures.

 (Even though I love to read books and really love magazines, there’s this quirky thing about not reading articles in them.
 Like a kid, I look at the pictures.
 I have years worth of Victoria magazines that I’ve never read, just looked at.
 National Review is an exception.
 There are very few photos in it and I usually read it cover to cover, often on the day it arrives – except for tax and libertarian pieces.)